 Claude Usage Monitor

 Monitor your Claude.ai chat usage directly in VS Code.
-This extension uses Puppeteer to fetch your current usage percentage and reset time from the Claude.ai settings page.
+This extension uses direct API access (with intelligent fallback to web scraping) to fetch your current usage percentage and reset time from Claude.ai.

 Features